UBC-MDS/DSCI532-Group16-R/doc/reflections-milestone3.md

 -    Some of the styling issues mentioned by Joel and peers were fixed automatically in R, these include:

+        - Colour differentiation in map visualiztion for states with 0 or NA values.

-        - Counts showing decimal points in our bar plots
+        - Counts showing decimal points in the bar plots

         - Lack of space between checkboxes and selection text

-        - Full screen alignment is now centered for the map
+        - Full screen alignment is now centered for the map and charts

 ### App Strengths and Limitations